 On the other hand, starting the dryer and washer does not stop Users from executing the different tasks.
 It is an asynchronous function because Users do not have to postpone for it to finish.
 Once it is underway, Users can perform other tasks, which refers to a context switch.

-The context of what User is doing has transformed, and the machine’s beeper notifies User when the laundry task is complete.
+The context of what the User is doing has transformed, and the machine’s beeper notifies the User when the laundry task is complete.

 Asynchronous Practices in Python